 - Invite Your Friends – Go to the Admin Panel > Build Audience area and use the Invite Email Contacts option to invite your email contacts to become a fan of your business page.
 Then use the Invite Friends option to invite friends on your personal profile to become a fan as well.
 Be sure to invite contacts in your region to get the most targeted audience for your page.

-- Target Status Updates by Location – Send status updates only to people in specific locations by changing the dropdown for your status update from Public to targeted by Location / Language.
+- Target Status Updates by Location – Send status updates only to people in specific locations by changing the dropdown for your status update from Public to targeted by Location/Language.
 There, you can specify an audience within a particular country, state, and/or city.

 - Use Facebook Ads – Facebook Ads are a relatively inexpensive way to target Facebook members in your region.
-Select your Facebook page as the Destination for your ad, and then use the local targeting option to show the ad to only people in a specified country, state, province, city, or zip code.
+Select your Facebook page as the Destination for your ad, and then use the local targeting option to show the ad to people only in a specified country, state, province, city, or zip code.

 Local Marketing on Twitter